 Our approach to leadership development in SIL has four equally important aspects: The Picture, The Heart, The Hands, The Support.

 “…With skillful hands he led them.”
 In addition to the right character, mindset and values, new and developing leaders still need to learn discrete management and leadership skills beyond the focus on heart issues.
 Global HR has been tasked with designing a skills development plan.
-The plan includes looking at what other similar non-profit organizations are doing in the area of leadership development; also the plan needs to rely heavily on digital learning courses for the sake of meeting global needs within a realistic budget and time frame.
+The plan includes looking at what other similar non-profit organizations are doing in the area of leadership development.
+Also, the plan needs to rely heavily on digital learning courses for the sake of meeting global needs within a realistic budget and time frame.
 The plan includes courses in Managing and Leading People, and Managing Projects and Programs.
-More information on those can be found on this page and this page.
+More information on those can be found on this page and this page respectively.

 A list of courses to be developed has been created along with a draft two-year plan for new leaders, which is focused on Workday Level 4 leaders.
 After that is launched, multiyear learning plans will also be developed for leaders at other levels.
 More information about that will be posted to this site in the future.

 In an attempt to ensure learning doesn’t just result in head knowledge without changed behavior, most digital courses are designed to be followed up with implementation support from line managers, mentors, or coaches.
 Therefore, mentoring and coaching are recognized as the fourth essential element of leadership development.
-A Director for Coaching & Mentoring has been identified but is not yet in the role.
+A new Director for Coaching & Mentoring has just begun in that role.
 You can read more about both coaching and mentoring on this page.